sgratzl/sgratzl.github.io/content/project/upset/index.md

 ---
 title: "UpSet.js"
-summary: UpSet.js is a JavaScript re-implementation of [UpSetR]rankings which is an implementation of UpSet
+summary: UpSet.js is a JavaScript re-implementation of UpSetR which is an implementation of the UpSet visualization technique
 tags:
   - TypeScript/JavaScript Library
   - Jupyter Widget Library
   - R Package
-  - React Library Adapter
+  - React Library
-  - Vue Library Adapter
+  - Vue Library
   - Vanilla Bundle
 date: '2020-01-01'